Bex-Lightowlers/Summative-1/README.md

 ## What you will need
 You will need access to a computer with Python installed.

-To install Python follow the following links -
+To install Python, follow the following links -
    - Windows: Download from [python.org](https://www.python.org/downloads/windows/)
    - macOS: Download from [python.org](https://www.python.org/downloads/mac-osx/)